Professor of Archaeology and Classical Studies

-- Title Professor of Archaeology, Director of Undergraduate Studies
+- Title Professor of Archaeology and Classical Studies

 - Office STO 247F

 - Education Ph.D., University of Toronto, 1987